wonyoungso/devart-template/project_posts/2013-05-12-Sketches-And-Categories.md

 #Node and Link Types
-Nodes and links, refered to Graph Theory, needs to be categorized.
+Nodes and links, refered to Graph Theory, needs to be categorized for this artwork.

 Node Type:
 * Creator: A person who make creative artwork alone, risking his/her own name.
 (Artist, Designer, Musician, Dancer...)